 The tech behind Vivint’s equipment is so solid that even negative feedback has little to do with the equipment or functionality, and more to do with pushy salespeople (more on that below).
 If you’re looking for a basic and cost-effective system that’ll pass the minimum threshold for home security, Vivint probably isn’t for you.
 But if you want to transform your home into a menacing smart tech fortress that looks good doing it, and you have the cash to do it, look no further.

-The two monitoring options with Vivint are:
+The three monitoring options with Vivint are:

 Choices for special security features include:

 Vivint also offers 4 starter packages for equipment, and they run from roughly $700 to nearly $1800.
 The company does let you pay off the equipment over 5 years through its Monthly Flex Pay, so you can pay as little as $12 a month to offset the costs.

 Vivint’s starter kit includes the touchscreen panel plus your choice of 6 smart sensors—that’s door/window sensors, motion detectors, glass break detectors, flood/freeze detectors, and smoke or carbon monoxide detectors.
 Each component is replaced or repaired for free, by the way, and you can either add equipment bit by bit, or simply upgrade to the next package bundle.
 And because Vivint works with the Nest Thermostat and Amazon Echo, you can actually purchase them as part of your Vivint package.

 Sticking to its pattern of branching out, Vivint recently added two Google Home Minis to each of its starter kits and introduced a new Neighborhood Watch app called Streety at CES.
 All this and Vivint both designs and manufactures most of its equipment, and is even compatible with other smart products, like Nest Learning Thermostat and Amazon Echo.